The Equalize Setup screen can be accessed by tapping on the Equalize screen.

-The gain range for filters (absolute gain).
+The maximum gain range filters (absolute gain).

 The maximum gain limits the size of a boost or a cut an individual filter can make.
 HouseCurve may place filters in close proximity to produce larger gains.
 Keep in mind that a +10 dB adjustment means the audio system has to output 10 times more signal power.